Woman killed in Austin during fight between Laura evacuees

 Police said the woman was homeless and had not been involved the fight.
 She was taken an Austin hospital where she was pronounced dead shortly after 1 a.m.

-Authorities have not released the woman’s name, pending notification of next of kin.

-Homicide detectives and crime scene specialists are interviewing witnesses and canvassing the area for video of the shooting, according to police.
+Police withheld the woman’s identity Thursday and said no arrests had been made.
+Homicide detectives and crime scene specialists interviewed witnesses and canvassed the scene for video of the shooting.

 The Travis County Medical Examiner’s office will conduct the autopsy of the deceased woman, whose identity has not been revealed pending notification to next of kin.